CallumBasford/typeorm-vs-prisma/README.md

 A quick repository to demo the problem with Prisma when handling dates vs what TypeORM is capable of.

+This repository shares one database and the schemas for Prisma and TypeORM are the same.

 ## To Run

 - Install dependencies with `yarn`